nhsengland/data-viz-community-of-practice/docs/dashboard_design/layout.md

 ???+ success "Default recommended option: 1200px fixed width dashboard"
-    - [x] Suitable for wide user range (eg. from analysts to admininstrators)
-    - [x] Suitable for wide range of screen sizes used by different users
+    - [x] Suitable for wide range of screen sizes used by a diverse user base
-    - [x] Allows for better features for users (e.g floating containers for show/hide)
+    - [x] Enables better feature development using a full range of Tableau functionality (e.g floating containers for show/hide)
-    - [x] Allows for speed/performance improvements
+    - [x] Speed improvements in dashboard performance
     - [x] Less development and testing required

 ???- warning "Valid use case under the right conditions: 1920px fixed width dashboard"
-    - [x] Where all users are analysts
+    - [x] Where the user base is entirely analytical
-    - [x] Where all screen sizes are known or dashboard is designed for a permenant screen (e.g a control room)
+    - [x] Where all screen sizes are known or dashboard is designed for a permanent screen (e.g a control room)
-    - Note that users accessing dashboards with smaller monitors will have a horizontal scroll bar and may miss elements of the screen.
+    - Note that users accessing dashboards with smaller monitors will have a horizontal scroll bar and may omit elements of the dashboard.
 It is recommended to add an information note on the dashboard to explain that it is best viewed on a wide screen monitor (i.e 1920px width at 100% display scaling).

 ???- warning "Valid use case under the right conditions: 1200px to 1920px width range dashboard"
-    - [x] Where all users are analysts
+    - [x] Where the user base is entirely analytical
-    - [x] Where a wide range of screen sizes used by different users
+    - [x] Where a wide range of screen sizes is used by different users
     - This will allow certain visuals such as line charts and bar charts to expand to monitors that are wider.
-This benefit must be considered against the trade off of slower performance, more development/testing and reduced functionality of ranged dashboards
+This benefit must be weighed against the performance trade off of slower load times, more development/testing and reduced Tableau functionality in responsive range dashboards